HAS-Tools-2023/homework-c-acke/Homework_Submissions/Weekly_Assignments/acke_HW6.md

 ### HWRS 501
 ### Forecast 6

+### Grade
+3/3 Great job!
+- Note if you have a lot of numbers to report you can either use a markdown table or you can just take a screenshot of the table in vs code and insert that image into your markdown.
+-
+###

 **Forecast Summary:** For the one week forecast, I have gone with 76cfs.
 For the second week forcast, I have gone with 82cfs.
 Both of these I feel like I have guessed closer to the minimum streamflow for October due to how little rain we have gotten recently.

 **1. Provide a summary of the dataframe properties (what are the column names, what is its index, what data types do each of the columns have?)**